 What Do Doctors Prescribe for Perioral Dermatitis?

-First, it’s not usually easy to see a doctor of dermatology quickly.
+First, it’s not usually easy to quickly see a doctor of dermatology.
 In my area, there was at least a 3-month wait.
 To be seen sooner, I made an appointment with the doctor’s nurse practitioner.

 The nurse practitioner diagnosed my strange rash as perioral dermatitis and prescribed Metronidazole a 1% topical antibiotic gel.
 I was excited to get home and apply it.
 But it burned horribly and after 24 hrs my rash was worse; so I discontinued it.